Santi-13/obisidian-notes-vault/Pole Placement.md

 So we find that:
 $$k_{1} = 2$$
 $$k_{2} = 1$$
 For more complex systems, this approach becomes unsustainable.
-Luckily, matlab provides an easy way to make this, simply using the `place()` command.
+Luckily, Matlab provides an easy way to make this, simply using the `place()` command.

 ```
+% System matrices
 A = [0 1; 2 -1];
 B = [1; 0];